djbpitt/iiif_dhsi2019/IIIF_ecosystem.md

 	```
 The `@id` value must be the URI you copied in the preceding step.
 1. Test the result in the Universal viewer by entering your manifest URI in *http://universalviewer.io/*.
 It should render a search-box (case sensitive).

+If you have a separate annotation lists, you can upload it into the simple annotation server at <http://localhost:8080/populate.html>.
+See the instructions at <https://github.com/glenrobson/SimpleAnnotationServer/blob/master/doc/PopulatingAnnotations.md>.

 ### Hosting annotation locally